GoogleCloudPlatform/professional-services/examples/bigquery-generic-ddl-migration-utility/DDL_Extractor/generic_ddl_extraction.md

 # DDL Extractor Utility

-A utility to extract metadata of the tables in the Database(Oracle, Snowflake, Vertica, Netezza, MSSQL, Oracle, Snowflake).
+A utility to extract metadata of the tables in the Database(Oracle, Snowflake, MSSQL, Vertica, Neteeza).

 ## Step to setup MSSql driver for running the code:
 Install pip install -r requirement.txt